NCERT Solutions Class 8 Geography Chapter 5 – Industries

 NCERT Solutions for Class 8 Geography (Resources and Development) Chapter 5 Industries: Download PDF here

 NCERT Solutions for Class 8 Geography Chapter 5 – Industries

 (i) What is meant by the term ‘industry’?

 Answer: Industry refers to an economic activity that is concerned with the production of goods like the iron and steel industry, the extraction of minerals like the coal mining industry and the provision of services like the tourism industry.

 (ii) Which are the main factors which influence the location of an industry?

 Answer: Setting up an industry leads to the development and growth of that location.
-The factors that affect the location of industries are the easy availability of raw material and land, adequate supply of water and labour, access to power and transport, presence of market and a good amount of capital.
+The factors that affect the location of industries are the easy availability of raw materials and land, adequate supply of water and labour, access to power and transport, presence of markets and a good amount of capital.
 Sometimes, the government also provides incentives like subsidised power, lower transport cost and other infrastructural facilities.
 This is done to encourage industries to be established in economically backward areas.

 (iv) Why has the cotton textile industry rapidly expanded in Mumbai?